A consumer proposal is quickly becoming a popular alternative to bankruptcy due to its lesser impact on your credit and financial future.

 Which debts can be included in a consumer proposal?
 Can I include my student loans?

 In order to file a consumer proposal, an individual must owe less than $250,000.00, excluding a mortgage on their principal residence.
 In addition, not all debts can be included in a consumer proposal.
 Student loans often cannot be included, especially if it has been less than 7 years from when someone stopped studying.
 While you are making payments on a consumer proposal, student loan payments aren’t required, however, interest is still added to the loan during that time.
-At the end of the proposal, you may end up owing more on your student loan that you did before filing the consumer proposal.
+At the end of the proposal, you may end up owing more on your student loan than you did before filing the consumer proposal.

 What happens to my secured debts and assets?